-Second Quarter 2008 Highlights and Other 2008 Developments
+Third quarter 2008 Highlights and Other 2008 Developments

 - Revenues.
-Oil and natural gas revenues increased \$10,836,000 to \$35,855,000 for the three months ended June 30, 2008 from \$25,019,000 for the three months ended June 30, 2007. - Net Income.
-Net income increased 56% to \$14,886,000 for the three months ended June 30, 2008 from \$9,570,000 for the three months ended June 30, 2007. - Production.
-Production increased 12% to 445,000 barrels of oil equivalent, or BOE, for the three months ended June 30, 2008 from 396,000 BOE for the three months ended June 30, 2007. - Tatex Entities.
+Oil and natural gas revenues increased 23%, or \$6,935,000, to \$36,907,000 for the three months ended September 30, 2008 from \$29,972,000 for the three months ended September 30, 2007. - Net Income.
+Net income increased 11% to \$14,107,000 for the three months ended September 30, 2008 from \$12,701,000 for the three months ended September 30, 2007. - Production.
+Production decreased 9% to 400,000 barrels of oil equivalent, or BOE, for the three months ended September 30, 2008 from 440,000 BOE for the three months ended September 30, 2007 due primarily to the impact of Hurricanes Gustav and Ike. - Tatex Entities.
 During 2005, we purchased a 23.5% ownership interest in Tatex Thailand II, LLC, or Tatex.
 The remaining interests in Tatex are owned by entities controlled by Wexford Capital, LLC, or Wexford, an affiliate of ours.
 Tatex, a privately held entity, holds 85,122 of the 1,000,000 outstanding shares of APICO, LLC, or APICO, an international oil and gas exploration company.
 APICO has a reserve base located in Southeast Asia through its ownership of concessions covering three million acres which includes the Phu Horm Field.
 During 2008, we purchased a 5% ownership interest in Tatex Thailand III, LLC, or Tatex III, at a cost of \$850,000.
-Approximately 68.7% of the remaining interests in Tatex III are owned by entities and individuals affiliated with Wexford.

-- Windsor Bakken, LLC.
+Approximately 68.7% of the remaining interests in Tatex III are owned by entities and individuals affiliated with Wexford. - Windsor Bakken, LLC.
 During 2005, we purchased a 20% ownership interest in Windsor Bakken, LLC, or Bakken.
 The remaining interests in Bakken are owned by entities controlled by Wexford.
-In 2006, Bakken acquired leases on undeveloped acreage in the Williston Basin areas of western North Dakota and eastern Montana, which we refer to as the contract area.
+In 2006, Bakken acquired leases on undeveloped acreage in the Williston Basin areas of western North Dakota and eastern

+Montana, which we refer to as the contract area.
 Effective January 1, 2008, we acquired a direct, undivided 20% interest in Bakken's assets in redemption of our 20% interest in Bakken.
 In addition, effective January 1, 2008, we entered into an area of mutual interest agreement with Bakken and Windsor Dakota LLC, or Windsor Dakota, to jointly acquire oil and gas leases on certain lands located in North Dakota and Montana for the purpose of exploring, exploiting and producing oil and gas from the Bakken Shale.
-In connection with this agreement, we, Bakken, Windsor Dakota and Windsor Energy Group, L.L.C., as the operator, also entered into the exploration agreement, effective as of January 1, 2008, pursuant to which we, Bakken and Windsor Dakota agreed to jointly evaluate, explore, exploit and develop the contract area, and Windsor Energy Group, L.L.C. agreed to act as the operator under the terms of a joint operating agreement, effective as of March 4, 2008.
-Windsor Energy Group, L.L.C and Windsor Dakota LLC are entities controlled by Wexford. - Grizzly.
-During the third quarter of 2006, we, through our wholly owned subsidiary Grizzly Holdings Inc., purchased a 24.9999% interest in Grizzly Oils Sands ULC, or Grizzly, a Canadian unlimited liability company.
-The remaining interests in Grizzly are owned by entities controlled by Wexford.
-During 2006 and 2007, Grizzly acquired leases in the Athabasca region located in the Alberta Province near Fort McMurray within a few miles of other existing oil sands projects.
-As of July 30, 2008, Grizzly had approximately 512,000 acres under lease.
-Grizzly drilled an aggregate of 117 core holes during the 2006/2007 and 2007/2008 winter delineation drilling seasons and tested five separate lease blocks.
-Future plans currently include acquiring additional leases and the initial planning for the construction of a 10,000 barrel per day steam assisted gravity drainage facility, or SAGD, that could lead to initial production in 2011.
-Permitting for this initial SAGD facility is expected to commence later in 2008. - Reserves.
+In connection with this agreement, we, Bakken, Windsor Dakota and Windsor Energy Group, L.L.C., as the operator, also entered into an exploration agreement, effective as of January 1, 2008, pursuant to which we, Bakken and Windsor Dakota agreed to jointly evaluate, explore, exploit and develop the contract area, and Windsor Energy Group, L.L.C. agreed to act as the operator under the terms of a joint operating agreement, effective as of March 4, 2008.
+Windsor Energy Group, LLC and Windsor Dakota LLC are entities controlled by Wexford.

+• Reserves.
 As of December 31, 2007, we had 29.2 million barrels of oil equivalent, or MMBOE, of proved reserves with a present value of estimated future net revenues, discounted at 10%, or PV-10, of approximately \$821 million and associated standardized measure of discounted future net cash flows of approximately \$668.3 million.
 Our total, proved reserve quantities were 86% oil at December 31, 2007.